cjstoddard/Shadowdark-chargen/README.md

 Notes:

 I have added the Ranger class as well as the classes and backgrounds that have appeared in Cursed Scroll 1-3.
-Bard is on the list, but does not do anything at the moment because it is still under development, I will be adding it in the next few days.
+The Bard class has been added, but it is still under development and may change.

 This is a commandline, text program, there is no fancy Windows GUI.
 The program will ask if you want to save the character, if you say yes, it will save it as a text file.